 What has been the most meaningful part of this work for you?

 Being able to share this work with my family has meant so much to me.
 My older relatives’ eyes light up when I confirm information that they had suspected for years.
 Now I’m able to teach my kids about our ancestors.
 In fact, if you listen to the article you’ll hear my kids in the background saying, “daddy that says Monroe too – is he a part of our family?”
 My youngest is eight years old and he knows his family tree back to 1810, which is uncommon in the African American community due to the impact of African chattel slavery.
 Oftentimes the enslaved were robbed of their family units, history, language, and culture of origin.
 The goal is to go back as far as we can.
-The other meaningful part of my family history is the platform it has afforded me to be involved in part of critical initiatives and discussions geared towards racial reconciliation.
+The other meaningful part of my family history is the platform it has afforded me to participate in critical initiatives and discussions geared towards racial reconciliation.
 The National Summit on Teaching Slavery is just one example.

 I’m working on a book which chronicles my journey called “A Generation in Transition.”
 I also have plans to have a historical marker placed in the community where my ancestors lived, and still reside to tell the story of the first free community there.
 Also, I hope to become a more integral part of the Highland community as they continue to uncover the legacy of slavery at their plantation.

 What would you want people to take away from your experience?